si-medbif/AI-MD-variant-calling/somatic/README.md

   The main scripts to run the whole analysis from FASTQ to VCF.
 It can be run both with a set of matched tumor-normal FASTQ files, or with only a tumor FASTQ file.
 The config-file lists information for one sample per line with a format as described below.
 In this way several samples can be queued up for analysis.

+The main somatic pipeline does not (yet) filter the variant calls, this step has been added using a singluarity image of GATK v4.0.12.0 to run the FilterMutectCalls process.

 ### Configuration1 file

 This is a text file with comma separated columns: